Resilience and Rebuilding: COVID-19 Recovery in South Los Angeles

 Variable Definitions:

-Labor Force Participation Rate: The percentage of the population over the age of 16 who is in the civilian labor force, meaning they are either employed or unemployed and looking for work
+Labor Force Participation Rate: The percentage of the population over the age of 16 that is in the civilian labor force, meaning they are either employed or unemployed and looking for work

 Source: